 After breakfast, fly back to Athens and connect with your return flight home.
 (B)

 International airfare to/from Athens and airfare within Greece are not included in the expedition cost.
-The group flight within Greece is $400 (subject to change).
+The group flight within Greece is $400 for 2017 and $500 for 2018 (subject to change).

 About this Expedition